nablarch/nablarch-document/en/migration/index.rst

 Change waitt-maven-plugin to jetty-ee10-maven-plugin
 -----------------------------------------------------------------

-The `waitt-maven-plugin (external site) <https://github.com/kawasima/waitt>`_ is preinstalled in nablarch-example-web and other Nablarch projects built from archetypes.
+The `waitt-maven-plugin (external site) <https://github.com/kawasima/waitt>`_ is preinstalled in nablarch-example-web and other web application projects built from archetypes.
 This plugin provides the ability to easily deploy and run your project's code on an embedded server (such as Tomcat).
 However, this plugin is not compatible with Jakarta EE, so change it to jetty-ee10-maven-plugin which provides similar functionality and also supports Jakarta EE.